vielhuber/gists/gists/lamp #windows/README.md

 opcache.save_comments=1
 opcache.fast_shutdown=0
 opcache.max_file_size=0
-opcache.validate_timestamps=1 # we set this to 1 (so that we can set revalidate_freq on a project basis to a higher value) opcache.revalidate_freq=2
+#we set this to 1 (so that we can set revalidate_freq on a project basis to a higher value)
+opcache.validate_timestamps=1
+opcache.revalidate_freq=2

 [XDebug]
-xdebug.remote_enable = 0
-xdebug.remote_autostart = 0
-xdebug.profiler_enable = 0
+xdebug.profiler_enable = off
 xdebug.max_nesting_level = 10000
 xdebug.var_display_max_children= -1
 xdebug.var_display_max_data = -1